 We ask you to discontinue use before the very end so that you don’t forget and have a very hot object that may burn your nightstand.

-A fragrance house for the 21st Century, Joya is devoted to providing exceptional quality with respect to its product offerings, service and commitment to a sustainable lifestyle and healthful planet.
-We strive to operate in compliance with all applicable environmental legislation and employ environmental practices in all we do.
+A fragrance company built for the 21st Century, Joya is devoted to providing exceptional quality with respect to its product offerings, service and commitment to a healthful lifestyle.
+We aim to operate in compliance with all applicable environmental legislation and employ best practices in all we do.

 In order to meet our sustainability objectives, Joya employees, associates and affiliates will: